Law No. 49: Implementation

 Law No.49 banned any activity by the Muslim Brotherhood in Syria, punishing those associated with it with the death penalty.
 The law also applied not only to members of the Muslim Brotherhood itself, but also to their spouses, children and parents.
 Thus, even close relatives were sentenced to death, and all executions carried out under Law No. 49 were carried out in secret.
 Law also gave people some time (one month) to voluntarily surrender to the authorities and avoid punishment: however, after its ratification, despite that, all leaders and members of the organization were put on the wanted list.
 The introduction of the law was a major step towards the complete dissolution of the Muslim Brotherhood's activities in Syria.
 Eventually tens of thousands of Syrians have been sentenced to death, prison or hard labor under Law No. 49.

-Since its adoption by the regime of Hafez al-Assad, the law has never been repealed, even after the his death.
+Since its adoption by the regime of Hafez al-Assad, the law has never been repealed, even after his death.
 Even when some government officials claimed the law had been frozen, while others said it had been completely repealed, both claims turned out to be false.
 But the severity of the punishment has been reduced over time - to just 12 years' imprisonment with hard labor, deprivation of civil rights, a ban on entry and fines.
 Meanwhile, prison terms were also reduced over time, from 12 years to 8 and later 6.
 During the Syrian civil war, the opposition did not support the law in the controlled territories, so it essentially did not apply there.

 The law was welcomed by the Republican Party of the United States decades later, which wanted to similarly ban the Muslim Brotherhood's activities in its own country.